Second Temple period: Goods

 Jerusalem during the late Second Temple period was a significant center of consumption at this time.
 This economic center developed to meet the needs of both the Temple and pilgrims, as well as those of the locals who did not work in agriculture.
 Doves were raised in the Judean Lowlands and sent to the Temple.

 The locations from which the Temple received high-quality agricultural items are listed in the Mishnah's Menachot tractate.
 The highest quality fine flour was transported from farms in Michmas and Zonicha (now Zanoah).
 The Aforayim flour came in second.
 Olive trees near Teqoa of Galilee served as the Temple's main source of olive oil.
 Regev in the Transjordan came in second.
-Qerouthim and Hatoulim were the main producers of wine, followed by Beit Rima (now Bani Zeid al-Gharbia, Beit Lavan (now al-Lubban al-Gharbi), and Kefar Signa (in the lower Galilee).
+Qerouthim (Keruthim) and Hatoulim were the main producers of wine, followed by Beit Rima (now Bani Zeid al-Gharbia), Beit Lavan (now al-Lubban al-Gharbi), and Kefar Signa (in the lower Galilee).

-Language

 Overview

 Judea's linguistic situation during the Second Temple period is defined by the co-existence of two spoken languages: Aramaic and Hebrew.
 The meaning of the population's bilingualism is debated; opinions differ on whether speakers express themselves equally in Hebrew or Aramaic, or whether one language is preferred over the other depending on region.
 Aramaic became widely spoken in Samaria and Galilee, while Judea continued to use Hebrew.
 Although Aramaic had eventually surpassed Hebrew as the most widely spoken language in the region, many people learned Hebrew as a liturgical language.

 During the two centuries of Persian rule (538–332 BCE), the administrative language was Imperial Aramaic.
 Beginning in 333 BCE, Koine Greek became the official language of administration and was used to spread Hellenistic culture.
 Even under Roman rule, the administrative language in the eastern provinces, including Judaea, remained Greek.

 The square script (also known as Ktav Ashuri) had probably already started to replace the paleo-Hebrew script during the Persian period, though the transition was not complete until the Hellenistic period and traces of the previous script were still in use until the Bar-Kokhba revolt.

 Latin, the language of the Roman army and higher levels of administration, had almost no impact on the linguistic landscape.
 It is less common in texts and archaeology.
 Only a few Latin papyri were discovered in the region; those discovered at Masada belonged to the Roman garrison.